1974 ABA playoffs: Division Finals

+Western Division Finals

+(1) Utah Stars vs. (2) Indiana Pacers

+Zelmo Beaty suffered an injury during the game that knocked him out for the rest of the series.

+Without Beaty for the third straight game, Willie Wise limited George McGinnis to 14 points as the Stars staved off the Pacers and their attempt to come back from being down 3–0.

 Eastern Division Finals

 (1) New York Nets vs. (2) Kentucky Colonels

 Kentucky led for most of the game, even leading at nine at halftime and four to start the final quarter before Larry Kenon made a shot to give New York an 87-85 lead late in the game on the cusp of a 20-12 run.
 Jim Bradley then sunk a shot in to tie the game at 87 before Julius Erving went up with the ball, moved around Artis Gilmore at the top of the key before moving to the foul line to shoot a one-handed 15-foot shot as the buzzer sounded.
 It is believed to be the first ABA buzzer-beater playoff shot in history.